 Skip to content

-The log monitoring feature is used to monitor all log data generated by log collectors within the workspace.
-It supports setting up alert rules based on log keywords to quickly identify abnormal patterns that do not conform to expected behavior, such as anomaly labels appearing in log text.
+The log detection feature is used to monitor all log data generated by the log collector within the workspace.
+It supports setting up alert rules based on log keywords to quickly identify abnormal patterns that do not conform to expected behavior, such as abnormal tags appearing in the log text.
 This allows for timely detection and response to potential security threats or system issues.

 Use Cases